 Visually mapping scientific fields offers a powerful tool to analyze a particular field’s academic landscape.
 In recent years, comprehensive reviews of scientific fields have become increasingly challenging, as the number of publications has grown beyond human cognitive capacities (Wagner, Lukyanenko, and Paré 2022, p.
 209).
-Traditional literature reviews, which rely on the researchers’ subjective judgement, have generated problems such as in-group citation practices (Zhou, Chai, and Freeman 2024), citation bias (Esarey and Wu 2016), and reliance on conventional indicators of scholarly impact (Ramírez-Castañeda 2020).
+Traditional literature reviews, which rely on the researchers’ subjective judgment, have generated problems such as in-group citation practices (Zhou, Chai, and Freeman 2024), citation bias (Esarey and Wu 2016), and reliance on conventional indicators of scholarly impact (Ramírez-Castañeda 2020).
 In addition, many studies no longer attempt to create comprehensive reviews of the literature (Knopf 2006).

 Statistical bibliometric methods have been used to remedy some of these difficulties.
-These methods include systematic search and analysis techniques, as well as visualization tools (Van Eck and Waltman 2014).
+These methods include systematic search and analysis techniques as well as visualization tools (van Eck and Waltman 2014).
 Visualizing a scientific field’s universe of publications enables scholars to generate clear images of networks that communicate complex information in a simple form, and provides comprehensive coverage of research fields, reducing the level of subjective judgment (Booth-Tobin et al. 2021).
-In addition to analyzing a list of topics or cited authors, citation mapping also analyzes the relationships between them.
+In addition to analyzing a list of topics or cited authors, citation mapping analyzes the relationships between them.
 Units of analysis include research areas, scholars, institutions, journals, and countries where research originated.
 Scientific mapping is therefore ideally suited to answer critical questions such as:

 What areas of research exist within a scholarly field?
 How well connected are these areas?
-Answering these questions helps researchers achieve objectives such as identifying areas where synergy is needed (Adro and Fernandes 2022), identifying understudied areas (Park et al. 2020), tracing the evolution of a field (Fils and Van Eck 2018), and identifying emerging trends (Goncalves et al. 2019).
+Answering these questions helps researchers achieve objectives such as identifying areas where synergy is needed (Adro and Fernandes 2022), identifying understudied areas (Park et al. 2020), tracing the evolution of a field (Fils and van Eck 2018), and identifying emerging trends (Goncalves et al. 2019).

-What studies form the cannon of a field?
+What studies form the canon of a field?
 What are their main themes and what is the relationship between them?
-Answering these questions allows scholars to identify the studies that compose a research area’s canon in a rigorous way, to situate their own research in relation to the general cannon, and to identify studies that serve a bridging role, as we have done in the current study.
+Answering these questions enables scholars to identify the studies that compose a research area’s canon in a rigorous way, to situate their own research in relation to the general canon, and to identify studies that serve a bridging role, as we have done in the current study.

 Which actors and institutions are creating knowledge in the field?
 Scientific mapping can analyze relationships between authors, journals, institutions, and countries to draw conclusions about the actors shaping the field (Arora 2024).
 Such analyses have been used, for example, to guide science policy and funding decisions (Ciarli and Ràfols 2019).

 Despite its many advantages, citation mapping is not yet widely employed in political science scholarship.
 To facilitate its implementation, this study demonstrates the capabilities of scientific mapping for studying complex concepts in political science, focusing on the illustrative example of scholarship on “organizing.”
-The methods used are documented in further detail in the appendices, facilitating replication and expansion of our approach.
+The methods used are documented in further detail in the appendices, facilitating the replication and expansion of our approach.

 Organizing as a Case Study

 We demonstrate the capabilities of citation mapping using the term “organizing” in the context of political action.
 We focus on this term because there has been a recent surge in research on this topic (see Appendix C), yet the meanings attributed to it have been so diverse that its meaning has become opaque (Han, McKenna, and Oyakawa 2021).
-Recently, given fears of democratic erosion in advance democracies, scholars have found a renewed interest in organizing as a central pillar of democracy (Han, McKenna, and Oyakawa 2021; Woodly 2021).
+Recently, given fears of democratic erosion in advanced democracies, scholars have found a renewed interest in organizing as a central pillar of democracy (Han, McKenna, and Oyakawa 2021; Woodly 2021).